Encourage your local MP & Policy Makers to #SpeakUp2SaveLives for SUDEP Action Day 2020

-- MPs get a lot of letters/emails, so it may take them some time to reply to you.
-If you have not heard back from them in a couple of weeks, you may want to consider giving their constituency office a call or checking that your email/letter has been received.
+- MPs get a lot of letters/emails, so it may take them some time to reply to you, especially at the moment.
+If you have not heard back from them in a few weeks, you may want to consider checking that your email/letter has been received.

 - Sometimes MPs will come back with additional questions or plan to take action because of your letter.
-SUDEP Action are here to help answer any questions they may have, and can also provide further information on Parliamentary campaigns/work being done on epilepsy deaths – so please put them in touch with us directly.
+SUDEP Action can help and can also provide further information on Parliamentary campaigns/work being done on epilepsy deaths – so please put them in touch with us directly.